tulliolo/mobybolt/guide/system/operating-system.md

 ## Which operating system to use?

-We use the latest stable [Debian](https://www.debian.org/) release (currently **Debian 12 - Bookworm**), without a graphical user interface.
+We use the latest stable [Debian](https://www.debian.org/){: target="_blank"} release (currently **Debian 12 - Bookworm**), without a graphical user interface.
 This provides the best stability for the PC and makes the initial setup a breeze.

 ---

 ## Prepare the installation media

-From your regular PC, direct download Debian by going to the [official website](https://www.debian.org/) and clicking on the `Download` button.
+From your regular PC, direct download Debian by going to the [official website](https://www.debian.org/){: target="_blank"} and clicking on the `Download` button.

 ### Prepare the installation media on Linux